kanakmi/Delta-Diagnose/README.md

 We learned how to make an API and also how to deploy the ML part seperately and the UI seperately to enhance performance of the website.

 ## 🚀 What's next for Delta Diagnose
-We tested the model on
+We tested the model on only 66 images and those are not enough to get the real picture.
+We would love to test it on more images and improve the model accordingly.

 ## Installing and running